 Figure 1.
 Study design

-The experimental session was composed of the following consecutive stages: A) completion of the Rey Auditory Verbal Learning Test (RAVLT); B) the Trier Social Stress Test procedure or the control procedure; and C) completion of the RAVLT.
-Participants provided saliva samples at the four assessment points indicated as T1-T4.
-Participants provided 5 ml of saliva at T1 (for evaluating levels of testosterone, estradiol, progesterone, cortisol, and sAA.
-For T2-T4, participants provided 2 ml of saliva (for evaluating levels of reactive cortisol and sAA).
+The experimental session was composed of three consecutive stages: (A) completion of the Rey Auditory Verbal Learning Test (RAVLT); (B) the Trier Social Stress Test procedure or the control procedure; and (C) a second completion of the RAVLT.
+Participants provided saliva samples at four timepoints, referred to as T1-T4.
+Participants provided 5 ml of saliva at T1, which was used to evaluate baseline levels of testosterone, estradiol, progesterone, cortisol, and sAA.
+At the following timepoints (T2-T4), participants provided 2 ml of saliva, which were used to evaluate levels of reactive cortisol and sAA.

 Figure 2.
 Physiological stress response: Cortisol

-Salivary concentrations of cortisol before and following either the TSST procedure (Panel A) or the non-stress control procedure (Panel B).
-In the stress group (data refers to responders only), cortisol secretion increased significantly from baseline (T1) to T3 (10 minutes following the TSST procedure).
-In the control group, cortisol secretion was lower on all time points compared to baseline.
+Salivary concentrations of cortisol before and after either the TSST procedure (Panel A) or the non-stress control procedure (Panel B).
+For participants in the stress group (data include responders only), cortisol secretion increased significantly from baseline (T1) to T3 (10 minutes after completion of the TSST).
+Among participants in the control group, cortisol secretion was lower at T2-T4 as compared to baseline (T1) levels.

-*P<.05.
-Depicted values are means of the cortisol concentrations and error bars represent SEM.
+*p<.05.
+Values depict means of cortisol concentrations.
+Error bars represent SEM.

 Figure 3.
 Physiological stress response: Alpha amylase

-Salivary concentrations of alpha amylase before and following either the TSST procedure (Panel A) or the non-stress control procedure (Panel B).
-In the stress group), alpha amylase secretion was significantly higher on post-TSST time points compared to baseline (T1).
-In the control group, alpha amylase levels were higher than those of baseline only 20 minutes after the control procedure (T4). *P<.05.
-Depicted values are means of the alpha amylase concentrations and error bars represent SEM.
+Salivary concentrations of alpha amylase before and after either the TSST procedure (Panel A) or the non-stress control procedure (Panel B).
+In the stress group, alpha amylase secretion was significantly higher on all 3 post-TSST time points as compared to baseline (T1).
+In the control group, alpha amylase levels were higher than baseline levels only at T4, which occurred 20 minutes after the control procedure. *p<.05.
+Values depict means of alpha amylase concentrations.
+Error bars represent SEM.

 Figure 3.
 Effects of the TSST over declarative memory

 Number of words recalled (Rey Auditory Verbal Learning Test ; RAVLT) before and after exposure to the TSST procedure among men, women in the luteal phase of the menstrual cycle (LP women) and women taking oral contraceptives (OC women).
 The TSST did not affect the learning curve (trials 1-5) or memory of the interference list (trial 6).
 However, the TSST disrupted recall following interference (trial 7).
-These effects did not differ between the three groups. *P<.05
+These effects did not differ across the three groups. *p<.05

 Supplementary data